niklz/pythonStuff/README.md

 5. Calculate the given word value and show it to the player.

 6. Calculate the optimal word (= max word value) by checking all permutations of the 7 letters of the draw, cross-checking with the set of valid words.
+Hint: looking up elements one at a time in a list is going to be slow if the list is large!
+Consider using one of Pythons [other data structures](https://docs.python.org/3/tutorial/datastructures.html) to represent the valid words.

 7. Show the player what the optimal word and its value is.